Jason Armstrong, Chief Executive Officer

 Hard worker who isn’t afraid to get her hands dirty.
 Arabic and Spanish speaker.
 Believes everyone can make a difference.
 Has committed her life to it.
 Courageous.
 Is happiest when she sees others, especially small people, HAPPY.
 Explorer at heart.
 Lover of all things international.

-Sam Lee, Development Director
+Sam Lee, Assistant Director of Development

 Organizer extraordinaire.
 The gal everyone wants on their team (We got her!).
 A kind-hearted, positive attitude even though life hasn’t always been kind to her.
 An old soul.
 Energetic.
 Passionate about seeing Something New provide community to others as it did for her.